dirmeier/surjectors/paper/paper.md

 Normalizing flows [NFs, @papamakarios2021normalizing] are tractable neural density estimators which have in the recent past been applied successfully for, e.g., generative modelling [@kingma2018glow,@ping20wave], Bayesian inference [@rezende15flow,@hoffman2019neutra] or simulation-based inference [@papamakarios2019sequential,@dirmeier2023simulation]. `Surjectors` is a Python library in particular for *surjective*, i.e., dimensionality-reducing normalizing flows (SNFs, @klein2021funnels). `Surjectors` is based on the libraries JAX, Haiku and Distrax [@jax2018github, @deepmind2020jax] and is fully compatible with them.
-By virtue of being entirely written in JAX [@jax2018github], `Surjectors` naturally supports usage on either CPU, GPU and TPU.
+By virtue of being entirely written in JAX [@jax2018github], `Surjectors` naturally supports usage on either CPU, GPU or TPU.

 # Statement of Need

-Real-world data are often lying in a high-dimensional ambient space embedded in a lower-dimensional manifold [@fefferman2016testing] which can complicate estimation of probability densities [@dai2020sliced,@klein2021funnels,@nalisnick2018deep].
+Real-world data are often lying in a high-dimensional ambient space embedded in a lower-dimensional manifold [@fefferman2016testing] which can complicate estimation of probability densities (@dai2020sliced, @klein2021funnels,@nalisnick2018deep).
 As a remedy, recently neural density estimators using surjective normalizing flows (SNFs) have been proposed which reduce the dimensionality of the data while still allowing for exact computation of data likelihoods [@klein2021funnels].
 While several computational libraries exist that implement *bijective* normalizing flows, i.e., flows that are dimensionality-preserving, currently none exist that efficiently implement dimensionality-reducing flows.